Galtung And Ruge News Values

 Q: Are Galtung and Ruge's news values universally applicable?

 A: While the framework is widely applicable, the relative importance of each value may vary across different cultures, media systems, and types of news.
-However, the underlying principles remain relevant across diverse contexts.
+On the flip side, the underlying principles remain relevant across diverse contexts.

 Q: Can news organizations avoid bias entirely?

 A: Complete objectivity is arguably impossible.
-However, by acknowledging and addressing their biases, news organizations can strive for greater fairness and accuracy in their reporting.
+On the flip side, by acknowledging and addressing their biases, news organizations can strive for greater fairness and accuracy in their reporting.
 Transparency and a commitment to diverse perspectives are crucial.

 Q: How can individuals contribute to more balanced news coverage?